 The Sutton Trust analysed the educational background of Boris Johnson’s new cabinet, finding that almost two-thirds received a private education.

-of Boris Johnson’s cabinet went to private school
+Almost two-thirds of Boris Johnson’s cabinet went to private school.

-of the Cabinet went to a comprehensive school
+A quarter of the Cabinet went to a comprehensive school.

 - Almost two-thirds (64%) of Boris Johnson’s cabinet received a private education.